archethic-foundation/archethic-node/README.md

-# ArchEthic
+# Archethic

-Welcome to the ArchEthic Node source repository !
+Welcome to the Archethic Node source repository !
 This software enables you to build the first transaction chain and next generation of blockchain focused on scalability and human oriented.

-ArchEthic features:
+Archethic features:
 - Fast transaction processing (> 1M tps)
 - Lower energy consumption than other blockchain
 - Designed with a high level of security (ARCH consensus supporting 90% of maliciousness)